 Part 2A Investigations

-Using GasClam® for continuous, in-borehole ground-gas monitoring GGS can reduce uncertainty and provide correlations with environmental factors to identify the key landfill gas drivers allowing the development of realistic Conceptual Site Models (CSM) allowing the design of efficient and effective landfill gas management systems.
+Using GasClam® for continuous ground-gas monitoring GGS can reduce uncertainty and provide correlations with environmental factors to identify the key landfill gas drivers allowing the development of realistic Conceptual Site Models (CSM) allowing the design of efficient and effective landfill gas management systems.

 GGS offers the following specific services to aid in former landfill monitoring and Part 2A investigation: